Experimental Plant Science

 conducting experimental work with the aim of achieving advanced as

 well as practical insight in plant science.
-Previous acquired
+Previously acquired

 knowledge and skills will form the basis for the experimental work.

-The experiments cover a range of established methods, state-of-the
+The experiments cover a range of well-established methods,

-art and cutting edge technologies used to study plants, their
+state-of-the art and cutting edge technologies used to study

-development and function.
-The course is placed at the beginning of
+plants, their development and function.
+The course is placed at the

-the MSc education programme and runs over two blocks to allow
+beginning of the MSc education programme and runs over two blocks

-studying the processes involved in growth and development of plants
+to allow studying the processes involved in growth and development

 The main focus is on how to apply acquired knowledge in an experimental setup; this comprises knowledge gained in earlier courses which will be combined with research topics in current plant science.
 The conducted experiments are research based and will include an array of tools and methodologies useful to analyse and examine plants in different settings and with different aims.

-The aim of the course is to give students in depth knowledge and understanding of key physiological and molecular function of plants and plant organs, from molecular and cellular perspectives to whole plant level.
-Learning, understanding and practice is obtained by combining knowledge about plants within a number of selected themes with appropriate methods and technologies used to analyse plants and plant products.
-The methods and technologies acquired in this course are useful in research and plant production; they can be applied in the laboratory, in the field or in ecosystems.
+The aim of the course is to give students in depth knowledge and understanding of key physiological and molecular function of plants and plant organs, from whole plant level to molecular and cellular perspectives.
+Learning, understanding and practice is obtained by combining knowledge about plants within a number of selected topics with appropriate methods and technologies used to analyse plants and plant products.
+The methods and technologies learned in this course are useful in research and plant production; they can be applied in the laboratory, in the field or in ecosystems.
 The methodology covers a broad range from molecular tools to measurement of physiological processes, growth and development.

 • Genetic modification and gene expression